-I am interested in political behaviour, inequality, and development.
+I am interested in political behaviour, inequality, accountability, and development.
 My regional focus is on the Middle East and Sub-Saharan Africa.

 I have conducted a number of research projects on Islamist political parties and voting behaviour in the Middle East and North Africa, as well as several projects on on accountability, empowerment and redistribution in Sub-Saharan Africa.

 My work has appeared in the Journal of Conflict Resolution, Quarterly Journal of Political Science, Party Politics, and Electoral Studies, among others.